 Excise Duty in India – Meaning, Applicability, and Key Facts

-Excise Duty is a form of indirect tax levied on the manufacture of goods within India.
-Although its scope has reduced significantly after the introduction of the Goods and Services Tax (GST) in 2017, excise duty continues to be applicable on certain essential commodities like petroleum products, tobacco, and alcohol.
+Excise Duty is an indirect tax levied by the Central Government on the manufacture or production of goods within India.
+While its role has significantly reduced since the implementation of the Goods and Services Tax (GST) in 2017, excise duty is still applicable on specific goods such as petroleum products, liquor, and tobacco — items that fall outside the purview of GST.

 What is Excise Duty?